Restaurants in Tsim Sha Tsui

 Spring Moon ★ 4.5

-Spring Moon at The Peninsula Hong Kong is a Michelin starred Cantonese room with stained glass and rosewood panelling, serving dim sum at lunch and banqueting Cantonese in the evening.
+Spring Moon at The Peninsula Hong Kong is a Michelin starred Cantonese room with stained glass and rosewood panelling, serving dim sum at lunch.

 Signature: Dim sum tasting, Crispy chicken Spring Moon style, Sweet and sour pork with pineapple